 - Loud and uncomfortable ride on run-flat tires.
 Most owners replaced them as soon as possible.

 - Many owners report failing thermostats.
-When it fails it either does not open and overheats the engine or it opens too much too quickly and it overcools the engine.
+When it fails, it either does not open and overheats the engine or it opens too much too quickly and it overcools the engine.

-Body and interior problems
+Body and Interior problems

-- Braking of the plastic elements in the power side window mechanism.
+A lot of owners also report the braking of the plastic elements in the power side window mechanism.
 This results in side windows going down constantly.
 The whole mechanism needs replacing.

 BMW E90 Electric problems